kiranbudida/java-threading-practice/src/com/threading/synchronization/README.md

 ### 4. `LockObjectSynchronization.java`
 Explains synchronization using a separate `lock` object, which gives more control over locking compared to using `this`.

+### 5. `ReentrantLockSynchronization.java`
+Demonstrates thread synchronization using ReentrantLock instead of synchronized blocks.
+ReentrantLock offers more advanced control over locking, such as:
+- Try-locking with timeouts
+- Interruptible locks
+- Explicit lock and unlock calls

+This gives finer-grained control over concurrency compared to implicit locks via synchronized.

 ## How to Run

 Compile and run each class independently to understand how thread synchronization works in Java.